fcole90/fcole90.github.io/_posts/2017-03-01-your-filename.md

 title: First commit
 published: true
 ---
-This is a test first post to check how GitHub pages work.
+This is a first post to check how GitHub pages work.
 Nothing interesting here.